jamesroutley/routley.io/tech/_posts/2017-06-04-tail-recursion.md

 In tail-recursive languages, recursive procedures defined in the second way are interpreted as *iterative* processes, and do not exhibit the downsides of recursive processes.
 You get the performance benefits of an iterative process, with the elegance of a recursive procedure.
+The interpreter works out that no more work needs to be done on the stack frame, and throws it away.

 Unfortunately, Python is not a tail-recursive language, so `factorial_new(1000)` still throws `RuntimeError: maximum recursion depth